AckerlyXu/heima/articles/storage/storage-about-disks-and-vhds-windows.md

 ## Next steps
 * [Attach a disk](../virtual-machines/virtual-machines-windows-attach-disk-portal.md) to add additional storage for your VM.
 * [Upload a Windows VM image to Azure](../virtual-machines/virtual-machines-windows-upload-image.md) to use when creating a new VM.
-* [Change the drive letter of the Windows temporary disk](../virtual-machines/virtual-machines-windows-classic-change-drive-letter.md) so your application can use the D: drive for data.